johnfedoruk/bangular/aio/content/guide/testing.md

 * `DebugElement.styles` affords access to element styles even in the absence of a real browser, thanks to the `DebugElement` abstraction.
 But feel free to exploit the `nativeElement` when that seems easier or more clear than the abstraction.

-* Angular adds a directive to the injector of the element to which it is applied.
+* Bangular adds a directive to the injector of the element to which it is applied.
 The test for the default color uses the injector of the second `<h2>` to get its `HighlightDirective` instance and its `defaultColor`.